weakish/weakish.github.com/uses/README.md

 - [i3](https://i3wm.org/)

     i3 is an active maintained tiling window manager with good documentation.
+    Also its [container tree based layout](/dive-into/i3/) is very flexible.

 - [Firefox](https://www.mozilla.org/)

-    Firefox also has a lot of issues.
+    Firefox sucks.
     But other browsers suck more.

 - [vscode](https://github.com/microsoft/vscode)

-    I use it to write TypeScript, JavaScript, Markdown, and Clojure.
+    Mostly used for markdown editing and scripting.
     Visual Studio Code is non free.
     I use [VSCodium], a community-driven, freely-licensed binary distribution.

 - [IntelliJ Idea](https://www.jetbrains.com/idea/)

     One of the only two software subscriptions I have.
-    I use it for Go, Java, Python and PHP.
+    I use it for TypeScript, JavaScript, Go, Java, Python and PHP.

 - [Leafpad](https://en.wikipedia.org/wiki/Leafpad)